Christmas Lights Cookies

 - 5 to 6 tablespoons water

-- Red, blue, green and yellow paste food coloring
+- Red, blue, green, yellow and gray paste food coloring

 - In a large bowl, cream butter and sugar until light and fluffy.
 Beat in egg and extracts.
 In another bowl, whisk flour, cinnamon, salt and baking powder; gradually beat into creamed mixture.
-Shape into a disk; wrap in plastic.
-Refrigerate 1 hour or until firm enough to roll.
+Shape into a disk; wrap and refrigerate 1 hour or until firm enough to roll.

 - Preheat oven to 350°.
 On a lightly floured surface, roll dough to 1/8-in. thickness.
 Cut with a floured 4-in.
 Christmas light-shaped cookie cutter.
 Place 1 in. apart on ungreased baking sheets.
 Bake 9-11 minutes or until light brown.
 Remove from pans to wire racks to cool completely.

 - In a small bowl, beat confectioners' sugar, corn syrup, vanilla and enough water to reach desired consistency.
 Reserve 2/3 cup frosting for bottom of cookies and reflections.
 Divide remaining frosting between four bowls.
 Tint one red, one blue, one green and one yellow.
 Frost tops of cookies.
-Frost bottom of cookies with about half of the reserved frosting; sprinkle with pearl dust.
+If desired, sprinkle with colored sugar.
+Tint half of the reserved frosting gray; frost bottom of cookies.
 With remaining white frosting and a #5 round tip, pipe on reflections.
 Let stand until completely set.

 - To Make Ahead: Dough can be made 2 days in advance.
-Wrap in plastic and place in a resealable bag.
-Store in the refrigerator.
+Wrap and store in an airtight container in the refrigerator.

 - Freeze option: Freeze undecorated cookies in freezer containers.
 To use, thaw in covered containers and decorate as desired.